-Our pets are like family, we love them and want to keep them healthy and pain-free.
-When they are ill or injured, the last thing we want to think about is how much it will cost at the vet, but we need to be prepared for the unexpected expenses.
+Our pets are like family, so we love them and want to keep them healthy and pain-free.
+When they are ill or injured, the last thing we want to think about is how much it will cost at the vet, but we need to be prepared for unexpected expenses.
+As a general overview, it can go from $75 to $500 dollars, but it will depend on numerous factors.
 We’ll break down the cost of a dog X-ray in this article.

 The Importance of X-Rays